kisorniru/API-Base-Project/docs/testing.md

 - Test response helpers first
 - Add one route test for health checks
 - Add serializer validation tests when request examples exist

+## Local SQLite note

+SQLite is the easiest local default for this starter.
+Projects can switch databases when their real feature set demands it.